-Big Sky in Montana and Wyoming’s Jackson Hole are two iconic American ski resorts both located in the Northern Rockies, approximately 3 hours apart.
+Big Sky in Montana and Wyoming’s Jackson Hole are two iconic American ski resorts located in the Northern Rockies, approximately 3 hours apart.
 The geographic proximity of the two resorts and their reputations as premier ski resorts make them ripe for comparison.

-Jackson Hole is one of the most famous ski resorts in North America, if not in the world.
-The resort possesses an iconic mystique and is consistently ranked the number-one ski resort in North America by a variety of media outlets, including Forbes.
+Jackson Hole is one of the most famous ski resorts in North America, if not globally.
+The resort possesses an iconic mystique and is consistently ranked the number-one ski resort in North America by various media outlets, including Forbes.
 Big Sky has generally existed in the shadow of Jackson Hole’s reputation, which means less media attention and less visitation, but that’s exactly how the locals want it; there’s world-class skiing found at Big Sky.
 In the same Forbes list that ranked Jackson Hole the #1 ski resort in North America, Big Sky ranked #10, meaning the two resorts are in a class of their own.
 Let’s compare and contrast.

 Jackson Hole: 2,500 acres

 Both resorts have highly respectable amounts of acreage.
 Big Sky, of course, lives up to the name and offers the second most skiable acreage of any resort in the United States, second behind Park City (7,300 acres).
 It’s almost impossible to find a crowd at Big Sky due to the vastness of the resort and its relative isolation.
 In 2013, Big Sky bought neighboring resort Moonlight Basin, known for family-friendly terrain, and combined the two to create one of the largest resorts in North America.